Survival Horror Review

 What Divides Players

-The close-quarters combat system can feel stiff and punishing, especially when encounters stop feeling tense and start feeling overly rigid.
+The close-quarters combat system can feel stiff and punishing when encounters stop feeling tense and start feeling overly rigid.

 Callisto Protocol combat image

-But that friction is thematically appropriate: The Callisto Protocol isn’t interested in elegance—it wants discomfort.
 The atmosphere is where the game truly excels.
-Black Iron Prison is a masterclass in oppressive design, all rusted metal, flickering lights, and the constant implication that something is breathing just out of sight.
+Black Iron Prison is a masterclass in oppressive design, built from rusted metal, flickering lights, body horror, and the constant implication that something is breathing just out of sight.

 Callisto Protocol cinematic image

-Narratively, the game leans into bleakness without apology.
-Hope is fleeting, trust is a liability, and the story unfolds with the quiet cruelty of a system that has already decided your worth.
-It doesn’t always dig as deep as it could, but it commits fully to its tone—grim, unforgiving, and uninterested in comfort.
+Narratively, the game leans hard into bleakness.
+Hope is fleeting, trust is fragile, and the story unfolds with the cruelty of a system that has already decided your worth.
+It may not explore every idea as deeply as it could, but it commits completely to its tone.

 The Callisto Protocol may stumble in ambition, but it never breaks character.
-It’s a brutal, tactile experience that values mood over mastery and tension over triumph.
-You may not leave it satisfied, but you’ll leave it scarred—and in a horror game like this, that might be the point.
+It values mood over mastery and tension over triumph, and even when that makes it uneven, it also makes it memorable.

 Why It Hits